adrianotavares/javaplaygroung/README.md

 ## Getting Started

-To get started with this project, you need to have Maven installed.
+To get started with this project, you need to have JDK and Maven installed.
 You can build the project using the following command:

 ```sh
 mvn clean install